al-prohorova/english-for-designers/2assignment/alttext.md

 ### My versions

-1. Handcrafted dark wooden Tau cross necklace. **Character count** 43
+1. Handcrafted dark wooden Tau cross necklace. **Character count:** 43
-2. A wooden Tau cross, a symbol of Saint Francis of Assisi, handcrafted with an old look and used as a necklace.
+2. A wooden Tau cross, a symbol of Saint Francis of Assisi, handcrafted with an old look and used as a necklace. **Character count:** 109

 ### AI versions

-3. A wooden Tau cross pendant hanging from a simple dark brown cord against a plain light gray background.
+3. A wooden Tau cross pendant hanging from a simple dark brown cord against a plain light gray background. **Character count:** 103
 4. A T-shaped Franciscan Tau cross carved from light-colored wood with visible natural grain and dark knots.
-The pendant features a raised border and is attached to a thin brown string by a small gold-toned metal loop.
+The pendant features a raised border and is attached to a thin brown string by a small gold-toned metal loop. **Character count:** 216